NKVD special camps in Germany 1945–1950

 Some 1,100 metal steles mark the small mass graves where 7,000 of the dead from the Buchenwald NKVD special camp Nr.
 2 were buried.

 NKVD special camps (Speziallager) were NKVD-run late and post-World War II internment camps in the Soviet-occupied parts of Germany from May 1945 to January 6, 1950.
 They were set up by the Soviet Military Administration in Germany (SMAD) and run by the Soviet Ministry of Internal Affairs (MVD).
 On 8 August 1948, the camps were made subordinate to the Gulag.
 Because the camp inmates were permitted no contact with the outside world, the special camps were also known as silence camps (Schweigelager).

 The Soviet occupation authorities did not admit to the existence of the camps until the Western press led the Soviet Union to respond with a moderate propaganda campaign of their own admitting and defending the camps' existence.
 No inmates were released before 1948.
 On January 6, 1950, the camps were handed over to the East German government, who tried the remaining detainees.
 Officially, 157,837 people were detained, including 122,671 Germans and 35,166 citizens of other nations, at least 43,035 of whom did not survive.
 The actual number of German prisoners was about 30,000 higher.
+There are no known contemporary photos of the conditions behind the special camp walls.